McMelonTV/InventoryOverhaul/README.md

   vanilla position, sometimes under the hotbar, depending on the configured hotbar position
 - The hotbar is sometimes weirdly offset by a pixel or two; this especially noticeable when the client config values are set to the defaults
-- When joining a different world than the one loaded first after starting the game, the hotbar will not show properly and will show the items and size from the previous world until a restart of the game
 - Found another bug?
 Please report it in the [Issues tab on GitHub](https://github.com/McMelonTV/InventoryOverhaul/issues)